devangrathod299/Special_Relativity_World/README.md

 where (x,t) is rest frame observers coordinate system, (x',t') is moving body's coordinate system observed from rest frame.

+## Road map:
+- Introducing multiple frames with different velocities.
+- Adding different types of motion and acceleration to frames.
+- Answering 'What if beyond c?'

 ## Built With

 - **Python** - Programming language